rankynbass/XIVLauncher4rpm/README.md

 ```
 ## Configuration Info

+### First run

+After install, you should run the `/usr/bin/xivlauncher` script, either from the terminal or from the .desktop file (which should show up in your desktop menu as "XIVLauncher (native)").
+This will create another script at `~/.local/bin/xivlauncher-custom.sh` if it doesn't already exist.
+You can edit `xivlauncher-custom.sh` to add environment variables and call other programs.
+For example, you could use it to call gamescope or launch an IPC bridge for discord, as well as simpler things like turning on MANGOHUD or a frame rate limit.
+This script file will not be changed when you upgrade, so your changes will be saved.

 A script is included at `/opt/XIVLauncher/cleanupprofile.sh` which can clean up your .xlcore folder and improve performance/compatibility with the native XIVLauncher install.
 If you are upgrading from 1.0.1.0-2 or earlier, or moving from the flatpak install, you should run this.
-Running this script will move a few folders to `~/.xlcore/_old_compat/`.
+Running this script will delete a few of the folders in ~/.xlcore.
 When you run XIVLauncher those folders will be recreated with fresh versions. *This may break the flatpak install!* If you are trying to switch back and forth between native and flatpak, you'll have to run this script each time you switch.
 If you are running a custom version of wine, this script is not necessary.

 ### Non-Steam Configuration

 The program installs to `/opt/XIVLauncher`.
-A .desktop file is included at `/usr/share/applications/XIVLauncher.desktop`, but it might need to be tweaked for your installation, and shouldn't be used with steam.
-You can also launch it with `/usr/bin/xivlauncher`.
-If you have a non-steam account and you'd like to still launch with steam, follow the instructions below, but leave off the stuff after `%command` in the launch options, and make sure Use Steam Service is *unchecked* in the launcher.
+A .desktop file is included at `/usr/share/applications/XIVLauncher.desktop`, but it might need to be tweaked for your installation.
+You can also launch it from the terminal with `/usr/bin/xivlauncher`.
+If you have a non-steam account and you'd like to still launch with steam, follow the instructions below, but leave off the stuff after `%command%` in the launch options, and make sure Use Steam Service is *unchecked* in the launcher.

 ### Steam Configuration

-If you are using steam, you can add a non-Steam game and browse to `/opt/XIVLauncher/`.
-Change File type to All FIles and select `XIVLauncher.Core`.
-You then need to add `OPENSSL_CONF=/opt/XIVLauncher/openssl_fix.cnf %command% --parent-expose-pids --parent-share-pids --parent-pid=1` to the launch options.
-Alternately, you can use `/usr/bin/xivlauncher`instead of `/opt/XIVLauncher/XIVLauncher.Core`.
-This is a script file that already includes the OPENSSL_CONF line, so you don't need to include it in the launch options.
-I've found that using the script file causes the game to sometimes hang when closing, so I recommend the first option.
+If you are using steam, you can add a non-Steam game and find "XIVLauncher (native)", or browse to `/usr/bin/xivlauncher`.
+Then add this to the launch options: `--parent-expose-pids --parent-share-pids --parent-pid=1`.
+If you want to add environment variables or make other changes to the command line, consider editing the `~/.local/bin/xivlauncher-custom.sh script instead of the Steam launch options, since that's the script being called anyway.

-Finally, make sure Use Steam Service" is checked in the launcher.
-Also, the launcher does not properly close, and will show itself as still running after you exit the game.
-You can just click the STOP button to fix it, though.
+Start the launcher, and on the main page, make sure "Use Steam Service" is checked.
+Also, the launcher sometimes does not properly close, and will show itself as still running after you exit the game.
+You can just click the STOP button to fix it, or right-click and STOP.

-If you want an icon by XIVLauncher in the library list, you can find one at `/opt/XIVLauncher/xivlauncher.png`.
+If you want an icon for XIVLauncher in the library list, you can find one at `/opt/XIVLauncher/xivlauncher.png`, and a custom logo at `/opt/XIVLauncher/xivlogo.png`

 ### Notes on switching from Lutris or traditional Steam installation